Automodello

-Automodello is a manufacturer of resin-cast hand-built models in a variety of scales.
+Automodello is a manufacturer of resin-cast hand-built models in a variety of scales, founded in 2010.
 The company is headquartered in Buffalo Grove, Illinois.

 Inaugural introduction

-Automodello was started by James Cowen who released the inaugural model, a 1964 Griffith Series 200, in 2010 at the prestigious Amelia Island Concours d'Elegance where it was designated the Official Model for the event.
+Automodello was started by James Cowen and Raffi Minasian, released the inaugural model, a 1964 Griffith Series 200, in 2010 at the prestigious Amelia Island Concours d'Elegance where it was designated the Official Model for the event.
 Models were signed by Andrew "Jack" Griffith, founder of Griffith sports car that later became the TVR.

 Marques offered

 Automodello tends to focus on British and American vehicles that have been overlooked by the modeling community.
 Through 2014, Automodello has released or will release thirty-six separate models.
 Though the company started out with 1:43 scale reproductions to exacting standards, larger scales have increasingly been offered, including a very large 1:8 (a traditionally popular scale for clay models made by designers in the large auto companies).
 The following are the models currently offered or planned: